 Celebrity Solstice vs Celebrity Beyond

 The Celebrity Solstice was built in 2008.
 It was renovated in 2021.
-The Celebrity Soltice was the first cruise ship to feature a full half-acre of living grass on board.
+The Celebrity Solstice was the first cruise ship to feature a full half-acre of living grass on board.
 It's 14 years older than the Beyond, which was built in 2022.
 The Celebrity Beyond is a step up from its siblings, with an additional deck and more outdoor space.
 It still features the "Magic Carpet," a moving platform that makes using water tenders a breeze while in port, or adds outdoor dining space while at sea.
 This Edge-class of ship is known to feel quite different than the rest of the Celebrity fleet as it's less geared towards traditional cruise passengers.

 Comparison Overview